 *

-It's been on my mind since roughly 2015, when I was first diagnosed.
-At the time I was 32, chronically-sick-as-a-dog with no solutions in sight, not dating anyone seriously, and I hadn't even thought about kids.
-Then one day after a few failed attempts at remission, I was presented with a very intense drug that promised to help quell my ulcerative colitis.
-It was essentially chemotherapy in pill form.
+Then one day, after a few failed attempted medical solutions, I was presented with an option: a very intense drug that worked for many people in helping quell ulcerative colitis.
+It worked for many, but was essentially chemotherapy in pill form.
 It could be magic bullet.
 It works for thousands of people, they said.
-It would forever compromise my fertility but the options were slim and growing slimmer.
-I went for it.
+But: it would forever compromise my fertility.
+I needed to give it some thought.

-I'm not usually lost for words, but the sense of loss was palpable.
-This was one of the many things I didn't cry tears about.
-Who had the time?
-I cried no tears for the children I'd never have—after all, they were a figment, a not-to-be-hoped-for addition.
+Yet, this was one of the countless things I didn't (couldn't?) manage to cry tears about.
+Something about it felt self-indulgent.
+I went about with the regular unhinged programming of shoving it ever-downward in to my already sabotaged viscera!
+Keeping medical secrets from a Broadway company and presenting myself as Healthy Al. Nothing to see here.
+I haven't eaten solids or slept in weeks, I am on more steroids than a Soviet dead lifter, but everything is fine.
+I gave no further meaningful thought that year to the children I'd never have—Who had the time?
+After all, they were a figment, a not-to-be-hoped-for addition.
 And I was focusing on the "lucky-to-be-alive" part.
 At the time I had no partner to raise them with (something I insisted upon, when my imaginative musings drifted toward parenting), a chaotic schedule as an actor, with a volatile income, distant family infrastructure geographically far away.
 None of it seemed reasonable.
 Possible.
 Or above all: like something I was even "allowed to want."

 By 2021 my surgery further solidified the story of a life without biological children.
 The scar tissue from the surgery would settle around my reproductive organs, and would mean IVF was the only option for pregnancy with anyone's eggs.